 Your week at the Jalpak Tash Yurts.
 Wake up daily to a crackling fire and coffee presses ready to pour.
 Gather for made-from-scratch Western style breakfasts.
 Shred all day, every damn day!!
 Hit up the yurt bar at happy hour.
 Play Yahtzee.
 Bear witness to some of the most incredible sunsets and sunrises you’ve ever seen over the Issyk-Kul Valley and distant Kungey Ala-Too range.
 Sit down for epic traditional Kyrgyz dinners prepared by our Chief Chef, “King Nurbek,” over the wood burning stove.
 Close it all out with a bonfire on the last night—in the snow, under the stars, with at least one special guest (and his horse) from the village.
 Pick one last line to drop on the final morning, then it’s a super fun slide all the way out to the village.
 The UAZ will be waiting to take you back to Karakol, where you’ll stay at our partners’ guesthouse.
 Showers, dinner, and a night celebrating await.

-In Kyrgyz, "Sunday" is Bazaar Kün - Market Day.
-Every Sunday, the largest livestock market in the region takes place in Karakol, with villagers bringing their horses, cows, sheep and goats from hundreds of kilometers away to trade and sell.
+In Kyrgyz, “Sunday” is Bazaar Kün—Market Day.
+Every Sunday, well before daybreak, villagers from hundreds of kilometers away stream into Karakol to trade and sell their horses, cows, sheep and goats at one of the largest livestock markets in the country.
 This is the lifeblood of Kyrgyzstan and is not to be missed.
-Then, all good things must come to and end!
+Then, all good things must come to an end.
 The overland journey back to Bishkek follows the north shore of Lake Issyk-Kul, the second largest alpine lake in the world.
-An afternoon and one final night in the big city await, before flights out the next morning.
+An afternoon and one final night exploring the big city await, before flights out the next morning.
 Or, if you can swing it, plan to stick around a little longer.
-There is so much more to see and endless – we mean endless – backcountry to explore!
+There is so much more to see and endless—literally endless—backcountry to explore.